-I am the Head of the Department of Education and Childhood and lead a team of academic staff and managers.
-The courses in the Department include MA Education, BA (Hons) Early Childhood Studies, BA (Hons) Child and Youth Studies, BA (Hons) Education Studies, BA (Hons) SEND, Foundation Degree in SEND and the Foundation Degree in Child and Young People's Services.
-The Department also has collaborative working arrangements with colleges locally, nationally and internationally.
-As a team we are committed to quality provision that is informed by research.
+I am the Acting Head of the Institute of Education and lead a team of nearly 80 academic staff and managers.
+The Institute’s portfolio comprises of a range of professional and academic courses that focus on Education and Childhood at undergraduate and postgraduate levels.
+The Institute is also home to the Centre for Educational Research and Innovation that includes the International Centre for Education Guidance Studies.
+Furthermore, the Institute has collaborative working arrangements with schools and colleges locally, regionally, nationally and internationally.
+As a team we are committed to quality provision that is inclusive and informed by research.

-I am also an active researcher and work with colleagues to provide consultancy services in education and social care.
-I am currently in the process of completing a professional Doctorate programme.
+I am an active researcher and work with colleagues to provide consultancy services in education and social care.
+I also maintain links with practice through my work with Fostering and Adoption Panels as well as being a member of a Multi Academy Trust.
+My Doctorate is in Health and Social Care.
 My research is focused on the adoption of children in England.

 My areas of teaching include:

 Inter-agency and inter-professional working

 Leadership & Management

 I have been a Fellow of the Higher Education Academy (HEA) since 2007 and regularly attend CPD events organized by the HEA.

 I qualified as a Social Worker in 1992 and also gained a Post Qualified Social Work Award in 2000.
 As a Social Worker I am registered with the Health and Care Professions Council (HCPC).
 I continue to maintain my links with practice in Social Work.
 My areas of specialism is working with children in care, their families, foster carers and adopters.
 I have worked with a number of local authorities and voluntary agencies to conduct research and implement projects aimed at improving outcomes for children.